Carers Victoria recognise that all individuals and caring situations are unique and provide a range of services to support all carers.

 Many LGBTIQA+ carers may be isolated from others in their communities by distance, social isolation, financial disadvantage, stigma and/or demands related to their role.
 At Carers Victoria, our aim is to provide inclusive and affirming services which value, celebrate and support LGBTIQA+ carers and carers of LGBTIQA+ people.

-- Organisational commitment to developing LGBTIQA+ inclusive and culturally safe services through the Rainbow Tick program, which has support from the highest level of management and is now incorporated into strategic imperatives
+- An organisational commitment to ongoing LGBTIQA+ inclusive and culturally safe services through the Rainbow Tick program, which has support from the highest level of management and is now incorporated into strategic imperatives;

 In 2018 Carers Victoria committed to achieving Rainbow Tick accreditation to demonstrate our commitment to working with people and communities who identify as Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Questioning Asexual and other diverse sexual orientations and gender identities (LGBTIQA+ communities).